INF2023AI-Python/NoNameNoGame/README.md

 ### Chess
-PvP Chess Game
+PvP Chess Game without en passant, castling and pawn promotion

 How to Play:
-Use the Joystick
+Use the Joystick to move the rectangle around
+Use the Green Button to select a piece an the destination Use the Red Button to exit the game